contentful/contentful.py/README.rst

 Don't forget to also get your Space ID.

-For more information, check the [Contentful REST API reference on Authentication](https://www.contentful.com/developers/docs/references/authentication/).
+For more information, check the
+`Contentful REST API reference on Authentication <https://www.contentful.com/developers/docs/references/authentication/>`_.

 Documentation & References
 --------------------------